 While all this may sound complicated, it’s not!
 You don’t need technical skills to configure nameservers for your domain.
 We’ll show you exactly what to do in this tutorial.

 You should already be familiar with the following tutorials:

 - How to register a domain name

 - How to set up webhosting for your WordPress site

-In addition to the comprehensive step-by-step tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to our detailed written tutorials, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 How To Set Up A Nameserver For Your Domain Name